naiborhujosua/naiborhujosua.github.io/_posts/2024-2-1-federated-learning.md

 ![Federated ML](/assets/img/genmlfedml.png)

-The difference between centralized ML and Federated Learning
+<div style="text-align: center;" markdown="1"> The difference between centralized ML and Federated Learning

 So, How could the ML model learns the data?